tkschuler/RadioWinds/readme.md

 ``analysis/batchAnalysis.py``  this script does opposing wind anaylsis for a year of soundings per station.
 Currently, we assume that the soundings were downloaded properly and in full by ``AnnualWyomingDownload.py.``  (If the script finished running everything should be downloaded for the parameters).
 We should add some error handling for incomplete downloads.
 The script then generates binary opposing wind charts organized by date and altitude level (500m increments) for each month.
 After all 12 months are analyzed and saved,  a final annual probability chart is saved by taking the max probability from each altitude level per month.

 ``analysis/ERA5.py`` This script creates a *radiosonde-like* dataframe for running ``opposing_wind_wyoming.py`` with ERA5 forecasts.
-Download a netcdf ERA5 forecast from https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-pressure-levels?tab=form which includes the right timestamp, geographic region, pressure levels [300-10hPa], geopotential, u-wind, v-wind, and temperature.
+Download a netcdf ERA5 forecast from [ECWMF Copernicus CDS](https://cds.climate.copernicus.eu/datasets/reanalysis-era5-pressure-levels?tab=overview) which includes the right timestamp, geographic region, pressure levels [300-10hPa], geopotential, u-wind, v-wind, and temperature.

 ## Getting Started